-Flu season is here, and it typically hits its peak between December and February.
+Flu season begins to increase around October and typically hits its peak between December and February.
 If you haven’t gotten your flu shot or if you think you may have the flu even after getting the shot, it can be hard to tell if you have the flu or just the common cold.

 Flu Season Is Here

 Flu shots take about two weeks to provide protection.
 Discover 4 easy ways to get your flu shot at Ochsner.

 Transmission of the flu from one person to another is through respiratory particles, which are typically spread from sneezing or coughing.

 How do you know if you have the flu?

 Flu symptoms include:

 - body aches